gvieri/ransomvirusprotector/README.md

 ### Installing

-You need Python 3 and the 'requests' library.
+You need Python 3 and the requests library.
 If you use conda, you can run the command: conda install -c anaconda requests.
 If you prefer pip: pip install requests.

 If you like to have a separate environment for this tool: conda create -n ransomprotector python=3.9 requests -y.